tock/tock/doc/Design.md

    `receive_automatic()` which receives bytes on the UART until a pause between bytes is detected.
 This is supported directly by the SAM4L hardware, but can also be emulated using timers and GPIO interrupts.
-By including this in an advanced trait capsules can still use the interface but other UART implementations that do not have that required feature do not have to implement it.
+By including this in an advanced trait, capsules can still use the interface but other UART implementations that do not have that required feature do not have to implement it.